hannesdelbeke/maya-plugin-template/README.md

 - add dependencies to both `requirements.txt` and `pyproject.toml`
 - Plugin setup
   - rename the demo plugin folder
+  - change the `MENU_NAME` and other menu variables at the top of the file to customize the tool's menu entry.
   - add load & unload code to the `initializePlugin` & `uninitializePlugin` methods
       - `initializePlugin` & `uninitializePlugin` don't follow the PEP8 name convention.
 Do not change this, or they won't run.
   - optionally handle command registration on load & unload